-Wildlife viewing opportunities are highest along the hiking trail system, overlooks, and pasture areas.
-The gopher tortoise, Sherman's fox squirrel, and sandhill crane are a few of the state protected wildlife that can be seen on this area.
+Wildlife viewing is most productive along the hiking trail system, and at overlooks and pasture areas.
+The gopher tortoise, Sherman's fox squirrel, and sandhill crane are a few of the state protected wildlife species that can be seen on this area.

 Wildlife Spotlight: Gopher Tortoise

 Within the dark, cool, tunnel-like burrows of the gopher tortoise, more than 300 kinds of organisms find food and protection from predators, weather extremes and fire.
 The list includes insects, snakes, frogs, mammals and birds, some of which could not survive without the gopher tortoise.
 This long-lived reptilian earthmover uses its strong, flattened forelimbs like hoes to excavate the burrow, approximately 15 feet long and six feet deep.
 Females lay eggs in May and June in the sandy mounds surrounding burrows or in nearby open, sunny spots.

 The gopher tortoise is found from extreme eastern Louisiana to southern South Carolina and throughout Florida.
 Unsuitable habitat and increased urbanization restrict its distribution in the southern parts of the peninsula.
 Though found in a variety of habitats, natural stands of longleaf pine and scrub oaks are favored.
 Loose, sandy soils for burrowing, an abundance of low-growing herbs for food, and open, sunny areas for nesting characterize the best habitats.